Note: This post may contain affiliate links! Check our disclaimer if you need more info!

 SET YOUR BUDGET AND START SAVING

-Disney World Tip for First Timers – Disney World on a budget
+Disney World Tip for First Timers: Disney World on a Budget

-If budget is of concern for your first time at Disney [trust me, we understand!], here is a list of money saving tips for Disney World on a budget.
+If budget is of concern for your first time at Disney [trust me, we understand!], here is a list of money-saving tips for Disney World on a Budget.

 DETERMINE HOW MANY PARK DAYS YOU’LL HAVE

 Just because it is your first time at Disney World doesn’t mean you have to spend all of your days in Orlando at the park.
 Your individual ticket price drops with the more days worth of tickets you purchase.
 So technically, the longer you stay the cheaper it is per day.
 However, with the crowds and the heat, it can often be overwhelming – not to mention expensive.
 Find your happy place in terms of the number of days and plan accordingly.
+This is one of our top Disney World tips for first timers.

-Disney World Tip for First Timers – Enjoy the rest of Orlando
+Disney World Tip for First Timers: Enjoy the rest of Orlando

 Orlando is a beautiful city filled with tons of non-Disney World things to do.
 Round out your trip by exploring the rest of the city!
+Here is a list of 23 things to do in Orlando besides theme parks.

 MAKE YOUR DINING AND FASTPASS RESERVATIONS